Frontier Psychiatrist: Critical reception

 Critics acclaimed "Frontier Psychiatrist".
 Marc Savlov of The Austin Chronicle said it was "hands down the best example of the sheer giddy pleasure of turntablist art you've likely ever heard."
 Matt LeMay of Pitchfork described the track as "one of the funniest songs I've heard in ages", praising its vocal samples, including "brilliant scratching on a sample of a parrot".
 Christine Hsieh of PopMatters wrote: "Most impressively, though, is the way the Avalanches make things like whinnying horses and spoken word sound kooky and fresh instead of recycled and stale."
 She cited "Frontier Psychiatrist" as a "perfect example of this aesthetic".
 Matthew Horton, writing for the book 1001 Songs You Must Hear Before You Die, described it as "the album [Since I Left You] in microcosm—busy, daft, composed of countless unconnected parts, yet somehow entirely natural as a whole."

 "Frontier Psychiatrist" and Soulwax's "No Fun / Push It" were the subjects of a short essay written by English writer Nick Hornby as a part of his book Songbook, a collection of short essays on tracks with particular emotional resonance to Hornby.

+In 2025, the song placed 58 on the Triple J Hottest 100 of Australian Songs.

 Music video

-The "Frontier Psychiatrist" music video, directed by Tom Kuntz and Mike Maguire, features characters re-enacting and musicians playing elements of the track, including vocal samples, violins, horns and drums.
+The "Frontier Psychiatrist" music video, directed by Tom Kuntz and Mike Maguire, features characters re-enacting and musicians playing elements of the track, including vocal samples, violins, horns, serpents and drums.

 The video was released to critical acclaim.
-The video was the runner-up in the "Best Music Video" category at the 2002 Rushes Soho Shorts Film Festival.
+It was the runner-up in the "Best Music Video" category at the 2002 Rushes Soho Shorts Film Festival.
 Pitchfork Media placed the video at No. 19 on their list of the "Top 50 Music Videos of the 2000s".

-An alternative video was made, featuring actors acting out the 'dialogue' of the track in various scenes, including a psychiatrist's office and "Dexter's" bedroom.
+An alternative video was made, featuring actors acting out the "dialogue" of the track in various scenes, including a psychiatrist's office and "Dexter's" bedroom.
 In addition, Rorschach ink-blots are animated to reflect various samples in the track.